shadibdair/terraform-code/README.md

 ----
+:hand: :eyes:
 <h1>Terraform</h1>

-- Definition of Provisioners are used to execute scripts on a local or remote machine as part of resource creation or destruction.
+- :teacher:Definition of Provisioners are used to execute scripts on a local or remote machine as part of resource creation or destruction.
 Provisioners can be used to bootstrap a resource, cleanup before destroy, run configuration management, etc.

-- The terraform config file, It's what you want your infrastructure to look like.
+- :mage_man:The terraform config file, It's what you want your infrastructure to look like.
     - Terraform configuration is a complete document in the Terraform language that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.
 ---
 **IaaS - Infrastructure As A Service**
-- Providers : are how terraform connect out to the rest of the world.
+- :merman:Providers : are how terraform connect out to the rest of the world.
     - Azure
     - AWS
     - GCP